TanyaPS/GORM/doc/DB_Schema.md

 ## localdirs
 The name and physical location of an directory containing files to be uploaded.
 ### name
 The label name for this directory.
+This is a unique key.
 This is a foreign key in _uploaddest_ (localdir) and _rinexdist_ (localdir).
 ### path
 The full path for the directory.